rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/faq/_index.en.md

 Run `nginx -h` to check whether it has been installed successfully.

 #### 3. Install Certbot
-* Method 1: If snap is installed, run `sudo snap install certbot --classic`
+* Method 1: If `snap` is installed, run `sudo snap install certbot --classic`.
-* Method 2: Using `python3-certbot-nginx` instead. e.g. `sudo apt-get install python3-certbot-nginx` for ubuntu
+* Method 2: Using `python3-certbot-nginx` instead, e.g. `sudo apt-get install python3-certbot-nginx` for Ubuntu.
-* Method 3: If the above two methods failed, try install `certbot-nginx`, e.g. `sudo yum install certbot-nginx` for centos 7
+* Method 3: If the above two methods failed, try install `certbot-nginx`, e.g. `sudo yum install certbot-nginx` for CentOS 7.

 Run `certbot -h` to check whether it has been installed successfully.